Wisconsin Department of Children and Families

 As part of the process of revising the EP, the FEP must:

-1. Provide the participant with a written description of any needed services, activities, and reasonable modifications or accommodations using the form, Services and Accommodations To Help You Do Your W-2 Activities (form 2564).
-If the FEP does not incorporate all of the recommended accommodations or modifications into the participant’s EP, the FEP must document on CARES screen WPBD the reasons(s) the recommendation(s) were not incorporated.
+1. Provide the participant with a written description of any needed services, activities, and reasonable modifications or accommodations using the form, Services and Accommodations To Help You Do Your W-2 Activities (2564).
+If the FEP does not incorporate all of the recommended accommodations or modifications into the participant’s EP, the FEP must document on the corresponding WWP Participant Barrier page the reason(s) the recommendation(s) were not incorporated.
 Any placement change based on a formal assessment must also be discussed with the participant and the participant’s EP must be updated accordingly.

 2. Advise the W-2 education, training or work site providers of any needed reasonable modifications or accommodations to the W-2 education, training or worksite.
 The W-2 agency must monitor the participant’s performance at the W-2 education, training or work site to ensure that previously specified services, modifications, or accommodations identified in the EP are provided.